Vegan Life > Recipes > Desserts & Sweets > Perfect Vegan Apple Crisp

 Ingredients

-• 7 cup apples, peeled and chopped (I recommend Granny Smith apples)
+• 7 cups apples, peeled and chopped (I recommend Granny Smith or Pink Lady apples)

 • 2 tbsp. freshly squeezed lemon juice